British PM to request short delay to Brexit: reports | CBC News

 Theresa May's deal with EU has been defeated twice in Parliament

-British Prime Minister Theresa May will request a short delay to Brexit in a letter to the European Union on Wednesday, the BBC and Sky reported on Wednesday.
+British Prime Minister Theresa May will request a short delay to Brexit in a letter to the European Union on Wednesday, according to multiple news outlets including the BBC and Sky.

+Britain's Press Association cited sources in the prime minister's office as saying May will write to EU leaders to formally request "a bit more time."
+Parliament last week voted for a three-month delay to the end of June, but some EU leaders have suggested another two years might be necessary.

+Education Secretary Damian Hinds told the BBC on Wednesday that a shorter delay is the right option.

+Hinds says the process has already gone on for more than two years, "and I think people are a bit tired of waiting for Parliament to get our act together and get the deal passed."

-The delay, nearly three years since the United Kingdom voted to leave the European Union, leaves the Brexit divorce uncertain with options including leaving with May's deal, a longer delay, a disruptive exit, or even another referendum.
+The delay, nearly three years since the United Kingdom voted to leave the EU, leaves the Brexit divorce uncertain with options including leaving with May's deal, a longer delay, a disruptive exit, or even another referendum.

 But the ultimate length of the delay was unclear amid the political chaos in London, with the BBC reporting that May would not ask for a long delay.
 A spokesperson in May's Downing Street office did not immediately comment on the reports.